m2rads/AI-Chatbot/README.md

 ## Code scaffolding

-Run `python requirments.txt` to install all the dependencies.
+Run `pip install -r requirements.txt` to install all the dependencies.

 ## Further Info